BOOKS

 My debut book, A Fan For All Seasons, is out now (published by Vintage).
 It’s a memoir about sport, grief and my brother Dan, who passed away suddenly in 2015, aged 43.
 Dan was a huge sports fan and in his memory I undertook an unexpected journey to see as many great sporting events as I could in a single year, to create the ultimate season ticket: from football to handball, Wimbledon tennis to Wimbledon Greyhounds, and from rugby to Rubik’s Cubes.
 In doing so it deals with issues of mental health, bereavement and how we express ourselves through sport - one of our greatest inventions, and what Stephen Fry calls ‘the most important unimportant thing in the world’.
 Hopefully you’ll find it’s all wrapped up with warmth, sensitivity and humour.

-It’s had rave reviews in The Sunday Times and The Daily Mail, and I’ve written exclusive features for The Evening Standard and The Big Issue.
+It’s had rave reviews in The Sunday Times and The Daily Mail, and I’ve written exclusive features for The Evening Standard, The Big Issue and The Times.

 IN PRAISE OF ‘A FAN FOR ALL SEASONS’